Joe Scully: Development

+Simon Yeaman of The Advertiser described Joe as a "fast-living building businessman", whose family were "set to stir things up in Ramsay St with their boisterous antics."
+Connor told Yeaman that the family had "a much different energy" to the other characters on the street.
+He continued: "They (his daughters) get stuck into the street pretty quickly into the boys I mean."
+Connor was surprised when Yeaman informed him that his character was billed as a womaniser, who flirts with "every woman who crosses his path... he can't help himself".
+He said that he had yet to have any scenes featuring that aspect of Joe's personality, and thought it would be pointless with the younger "spunks" in the cast, adding "you wouldn't want to get the old man into it."
 Of Joe, Connor said, "Basically, Joe's the only male there when you want something stirred up.
 Everyone else is so easy to get along with.
 He's the only one who isn't so easy to get along with.
 Well, he is, as long as you don't get on the wrong side of him."
 Connor explained that Joe was not one for caring what others thought and he thought that someone like Joe, who could not care less, would stir up the street.
 Connor added, "He doesn't fit into the landscape easily, and neither do I." Joe owns his own building business and "lives on the edge".

 In 2003, Connor had his contract terminated by Grundy Television and he was dismissed from the show after he developed an amphetamine problem, which caused him to clash with cast members and disrupt filming.
 Joe made an off-screen exit in early 2004, leaving Erinsborough to take care of his injured father in Bendigo.
 Connor later filed an unfair dismissal claim against Grundy and sued them for nine months of lost earnings ($200,000).
 He admitted that he had suffered from "amphetamine hangovers", but he denied that he had been aggressive.
 He also claimed that Andrewartha did not like him and was behind most of the complaints to producers.
 Connor later won his case and Grundy Television were ordered to pay him more than $230,000.

+In 2023, following her brief return to the series, Kate Keltie, who plays Joe's daughter Michelle, disclosed in a behind the scenes video that storyliners had decided that Joe had died, although his fate had not been mentioned on-screen.